Green Bean Nicoise Salad

 Green Bean Nicoise Salad in a white bowl with a red rim.

-This Green Bean Nicoise Salad would be perfect to bring along on a picnic, perfect to bring to a potluck.
-But while something about them seems summery, and that’s when you can grab fresh green beans from the farmer’s market or your neighbor’s garden (I have given up on growing anything at this moment in time), they would be great all year round.
+This Green Bean Nicoise Salad would be perfect to bring along on a picnic, and perfect to bring to a potluck.
+You should definitely make this when you can grab fresh green beans from the farmer’s market or your neighbor’s garden, but this green bean side dish would be great all year round.

-In this photo, you’ll see a little assort of vegetable sides.
+In the photos, you’ll see a little assortment of vegetable sides.
 Yeah, they’re not all based on the same seasons, but don’t they look nice together?
 That’s Roasted Cauliflower and Carrots with Olive Drizzle and Asparagus with Spinach-Parsley Pesto Creme Fraiche flanking this dish.
-Pick and choose.

 Bowl of Green Bean Nicoise Salad on a table with other vegetables.